FAQS

 We’re not health professionals.
 We don’t give medical advice or perform clinical tasks.

 Doulas aren’t new.
 We’ve always been part of birth.
 What’s changed is the landscape.
 As birth has become more medicalised, many women are realising that it takes more than clinical care to feel safe and seen.
-Doulas exist to bridge that gap, offering continuity, calm, and care that honours both the science and the sacredness of birth.
+Doulas exist to bridge that gap, offering continuity and care that honours both the science and the sacredness of birth.

 • Birth is one of the biggest transitions you will ever experience, and it deserves the same level of care and intention in your preparation that you would offer to any other important moment in your life.
 We spend time planning weddings, choosing homes, and deciding careers.
 Birth deserves that same kind of attention, maybe even more.